PalladioSimulator/Palladio-QuAL-MeasurementFramework/README.md

 # Palladio-QuAL-MeasurementFramework
-The framework is build around the core concept of a measurement, i.e., an entity that includes a metric description, the concrete measuring point of a metric, and a list of measures taken.
+The Palladio Quality Analysis Lab is a framework for taking and analysing measurments.
+Measurements can either originate from simulations or real measurements on running systems or prototypes.
+It offer fast, typed persistence of measurements, specification and implementation of measurement probes, and visualisation and analysis method.

 ## Documentation
-For comprehensive documentation, please visit our [wiki page](https://sdqweb.ipd.kit.edu/wiki/QuAL).
+For comprehensive documentation, please consult the [user manual](https://github.com/user-attachments/files/15522158/QualityAnalysisLab.pdf).

 ## Support
 For support